tjkuson/tjkuson/README.md

+Hello!
 My name is Tom.

-I am a graduate from The University of Manchester with a master’s degree in physics.
-Currently, I am a data engineer.
+I am a data engineer with a master’s degree in physics.

 To learn more about me, visit [my website](https://tjkuson.me/) or [get in touch](mailto:mail@tjkuson.me).